sean292002/FootlockerIndonesiaBot/Readme.md

 py footlockerbot.py
 ```

-Ensure that `proxies.txt` and `ftltasks.csv` are correctly configured and present in the project directory.
+Ensure that `proxies.txt` and `ftltasks.csv` are correctly configured and is in the project directory.

 ## Error Handling and Optimization